ghbutton/iron-client/README.md

 # Clients
-All of the clients for the iron server
+All of the clients for the iron notice

 ## Common
 Common code for the clients, run the elixir process to distribute the code.